 Cinema, Language, and Democracy: South Asian Cinema Data Project

 South Asia produces 1/3 of global cinema.
-Bollywood or Mumbai(Bombay)-based Hindi cinema form India is the best-known, but it is only one among many industries that produce hundreds of films every year.
-The Cinema, Language, and Democracy project aims to build resources to study the multilingual and multilocal cinemas in South Asia, including Lahore-based Lollywood, Bangladeshi cinema, and Sri Lankan cinema.
+Bollywood or Mumbai(Bombay)-based Hindi cinema from India is the best-known, but it is only one among many industries that produce hundreds of films yearly.
+Familiarity with IMDb datasets, SPARQL, PHP+MySQL, or other NoSQL is preferable.
+The Cinema, Language, and Democracy project aims to build resources to study South Asia's multilingual and multilocal cinemas, including Lahore-based Lollywood, Bangladeshi cinema, and Sri Lankan cinema.
 Telugu, Tamil, and other Indian industries will be researched in their historical contexts.
 Students interested in participating in this exciting project should write to Prof. Rini B. Mehta (rbhttchr@illinois.edu).
-Familiarity with IMDb datasets, SPARQL, PHP+MySQL or other noSQL is preferable.